Baker's Cysts

 TREATMENT

-Treatment is aimed on the one hand at the underlying cause (cartilage damage, meniscus lesion, or chronic inflammation), and at the cyst itself on the other hand.
-Analgesic and anti-inflammatory medications are available as conservative treatment.
+The treatment targets, on the one hand, the underlying condition (cartilage damage, meniscal tear or chronic inflammation) and, on the other hand, the cyst itself.
+Pain-relieving and anti-inflammatory medication is available as a conservative treatment.

-In most cases, the Baker’s cyst regresses on its own following successful treatment of the underlying disease (e.g. meniscus operation) and does not require surgical removal.
+In most cases, a Baker’s cyst resolves on its own following successful treatment of the underlying condition (e.g. meniscus surgery) and does not need to be surgically removed.

 If the Baker’s cyst is so large that it is causing persisting symptoms and movement is also restricted, it must be surgically removed.
 This is rarely carried out using arthroscopy and more commonly using an open procedure.
 During the operation, the cyst is detached from the joint capsule, removed entirely, and the joint capsule is fenestrated.